 Email: [email protected]

 Teams of faculty will conduct a thorough review of application materials, with 24 applicants selected for formal interviews.
-Three days are set aside for in-person interviews.
+Three days are set aside for virtual interviews in 2020 secondary to the COVID-19 pandemic.
 During the interviews, each applicant will meet with several staff members, as well as the current interns, regarding the training program.

-All applicants will be notified by December 15 via email regarding interview status; however, because we interview early, we will notify you in mid-November to provide sufficient time for travel planning.
+All applicants will be notified by December 15 via email regarding interview status; however, because we interview early before the Christmas holidays, we will notify you in mid-November to provide sufficient time for planning.